Jeremy Hutchinson, Baron Hutchinson of Lullington

 Jeremy Nicolas Hutchinson, Baron Hutchinson of Lullington, QC (28 March 1915 – 13 November 2017) was a British barrister.
-He was the son of St John Hutchinson, KC, and his wife, Mary Barnes, and was descended from the regicide Colonel John Hutchinson of Owthorpe.
 Standing as a Labour candidate in the 1945 general election, he finally entered Parliament as a life peer in 1978, eventually voting with the Liberal Democrats.

-Education
+Early life and education

-Hutchinson was educated at Stowe School and Magdalen College, Oxford, where he graduated with a Master of Arts in Modern Greats (now called Philosophy, Politics and Economics).
+Hutchinson was born on 28 March 1915 in Chelsea, London, England.
+He was the oldest son of St John Hutchinson, KC, a barrister, and his wife, Mary Barnes, a writer and fringe member of the Bloomsbury Group. and was descended from a regicide of Charles I, Colonel John Hutchinson of Owthorpe.
+He was educated at Stowe School.
+He studied Modern Greats (now called Philosophy, Politics and Economics) at Magdalen College, Oxford, graduating with a Bachelor of Arts (BA) degree; as per tradition, his BA was later promoted to a Master of Arts (MA Oxon) degree.